 The Court of the Patriarchs trail is a trail that can be accessed from the Court of the Patriarchs shuttle stop, but it isn’t really much of a trail.
 In fact, you will likely walk further to get to the trailhead than you will on the actual trail.
 It is worth checking out though as the viewpoint at the end of the trail has some spectacular views.

 Another very easy hike that is worth exploring when you visit Zion National Park is the Weeping Rock trail.
 This very short hike does have some decent elevation change, but the trail isn’t very steep.
 It is classified as an easy hike for this reason.
 The trail takes you to a sandstone wall that is weeping water from it.
 It is a neat feature that is popular with kids.

 Human History Museum

-If you like museums, then you will love the Human History museum in Zion National Park.
-This museum has some absolutely fabulous displays on American Indian history, prehistoric artifacts, and the evolution of Zion National Park.
+If you like museums, then you will love the Human History Museum in Zion National Park.
+This museum has some absolutely fabulous displays of American Indian history, prehistoric artifacts, and the evolution of Zion National Park.
 The museum is definitely worth checking out.

 Depending on what level of adventure you are looking for, there are a variety of different accommodations near Zion National Park.
 For travelers looking to camp out in this extraordinary landscape, there are many wonderful campsites inside the park and in the surrounding area.

 But don’t worry, there are plenty of options for travelers not looking to rough it in the outdoors as well.
 The surrounding area boasts a wide assortment of hotels and lodges for travelers of all budgets and tastes to choose from as well.